International Business Machines Corporation (IBM) — Fair Value Analysis

 What is the bear case and bull case for IBM?

-The full Monte Carlo distribution, including bear (P10) and bull (P90) target prices, along with the probability of upside, is available with a free FairCurve account.
+The full Monte Carlo distribution, including bear (P10) and bull (P90) target prices, along with the probability of upside, is available to users with a free FairCurve account.
+We do not provide specific dollar values here as they are subscriber-exclusive.

 How does FairCurve calculate IBM's fair value?

-FairCurve utilizes Monte Carlo simulations, running thousands of forward-looking scenarios to determine a robust median fair value estimate for IBM.
+FairCurve calculates IBM's fair value using advanced Monte Carlo simulations, projecting thousands of forward-looking scenarios to arrive at a robust intrinsic valuation.

 How can I track IBM's fair value as it changes?

-Add IBM to a free FairCurve watchlist to receive daily fair-value updates and instant re-valuation when new earnings data is released.
+You can add IBM to a free FairCurve watchlist for daily fair-value updates and instant re-valuation whenever new earnings reports or significant fundamental data are released.